kashishshah881/ml-as-a-service-pipeline/README.md

-# EGDAR NLP REST Pipeline
+# EGDAR Sentiment Analysis Data Pipeline on Kubernetes Engine

 This Project has 4 Stages
 1. Annotation Pipeline